aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/10_labsetup.md

 **#3 .
 Load generator process**

-A JMeter](https://github.com/dt-orders/load-traffic) process sends simulated user traffic to the sample app running within a Docker container.
+A <a href="https://github.com/dt-orders/load-traffic" target="_blank">JMeter</a> process sends simulated user traffic to the sample app running within a Docker container.
 You will not need to interact with this container, it just runs in the background.

 ![image](/images/lab1-setup.png)